Religious Education for Children

 These special services are held throughout the year and allow children to stay in the service the whole hour with age-appropriate stories, activities, and songs for the whole congregation.

 Our Religious Education program is successful because of the wonderful adults who commit their time to support our children and youth, while they also learn and grow in their UU faith!
-Adults help one or two Sundays each month to lead and assist in our programs.
+Adults commit to helping one Sunday each month.

 Please contact director of religious education Kim Hartman at [email protected] with questions.